harjotsinghnagra/Harjot-App-ham-spam/README.md

-# SpamHam
+# Harjot-App-Ham--Spam
-SpamHam is a text-classification app which detects whether the message/email is spam or not.
+It is a text-classification app which detects whether the message/email is spam or not.
 I've used Naive-Bayes along with NLP (TF-IDF, Bag of Words and more). <br>
 In order to perform an experiment I've combined two datasets (Enron email spam/ham and SMS spam classification) into one to gather more data.
 [See this notebook](https://github.com/harjotsinghnagra/Harjot-App-ham-spam/blob/main/machine_learning_section/SpamHam.ipynb) to get what I am saying.
 <br>
 To check out this project in action I've deployed it on heroku